onthegomap/planetiler/README.md

 Planetiler source code is licensed under the [Apache 2.0 License](LICENSE), so it can be used and modified in commercial or other open source projects according to the license guidelines.

-Maps built using flatmap do not require any special attribution, but the data or schema used might.
+Maps built using planetiler do not require any special attribution, but the data or schema used might.
 Any maps generated from OpenStreetMap data must [visibly credit OpenStreetMap contributors](https://www.openstreetmap.org/copyright).
 Any map generated with the profile based on OpenMapTiles or a derivative must [visibly credit OpenMapTiles](https://github.com/openmaptiles/openmaptiles/blob/master/LICENSE.md#design-license-cc-by-40) as well.